Time series learning in a many-body Rydberg system with emergent collective amplification

 In this work, we exploit the response of a Rydberg vapour as a physical reservoir for time-series prediction.
 The experimental control over the collective behaviour of the system enables us to systematically analyse how its internal dynamics give rise to learning capabilities.
-We find that the learning performance is improved in the vicinity of a phase transition, where nonlinear and collective responses are strongly amplified in the Rydberg vapour.
+We find that the learning performance is improved in the vicinity of a phase transition, where the collective response is strongly amplified in the Rydberg vapour.
 This behaviour is in good agreement with a corresponding theoretical minimal model, providing insight into how critical many-body dynamics augment the computational power of physical reservoirs.